trisfaizal/Marketing-Site/_customers/netflix.md

     description: "Developers work in their local environment and deploy changes by pushing to GitHub.

-    All content and file changes are version controlled and can be rolled back to at any time."
+    All content and file changes are version controlled and can be rolled back at any time."
     image_path: /img/customers/netflix/filebrowser.png
   - name: Editable Regions
     description: "The marketing team can update the site themselves by clicking on text to start writing content.

-    Developers set up the Editable Regions by adding `class=\"editable\"` to elements in the HTML.
+    Developers define the Editable Regions by adding `class=\"editable\"` to elements in the HTML.
     "
     image_path: /img/customers/netflix/editable_region.png
   - name: Front Matter